Signynt/signynts-darkroom-shortcut/README.md

 This workflow uses Imagemagick scripts to work, which are responsible for the main steps of inversion and color correction.
 Full credit goes to the creators of these scripts.
 - [negfix8](https://sites.google.com/site/negfix/howto) was created by [Jaz99](https://www.flickr.com/people/jaz99), thank you
 - [autolevel](http://www.fmwconcepts.com/imagemagick/autolevel/index.php) and [autocolor](http://www.fmwconcepts.com/imagemagick/autocolor/index.php) were created by Fred Weinhaus, thank you

+### Licensing

+Please note the licensing from [Fred Weinhaus](http://www.fmwconcepts.com/imagemagick/index.php), which apply to the [autolevel](http://www.fmwconcepts.com/imagemagick/autolevel/index.php) and [autocolor](http://www.fmwconcepts.com/imagemagick/autocolor/index.php) scripts:

+> Licensing:
+> Copyright © Fred Weinhaus
+>
+> My scripts are available free of charge for non-commercial (non-profit) use, ONLY.
+>
+> For use of my scripts in commercial (for-profit) environments or non-free applications, please contact me (Fred Weinhaus) for licensing arrangements.
+My email address is fmw at alink dot net.
+>
+> If you: 1) redistribute, 2) incorporate any of these scripts into other free applications or 3) reprogram them in another scripting language, then you must contact me for permission, especially if the result might be used in a commercial or for-profit environment.
+>
+> Usage, whether stated or not in the script, is restricted to the above licensing arrangements.
+It is also subject, in a subordinate manner, to the ImageMagick license, which can be found at: http://www.imagemagick.org/script/license.php